flare-foundation/docs/docs/infra/fassets/deploying-agent.md

 This guide provides the following information:

 * How to set up the FAssets command line interface;
-* How to set up access keys for interacting with the Flare test and test XRP Ledger network;
+* How to set up access keys for interacting with the Flare test and FAssets underlying networks;
 * How to set up an FAssets agent and provide collateral;
-* How to run the agent so FAssets system users can convert (mint and redeem) assets from the testnet XRP Ledger to the Flare test network and back.
+* How to run the agent so FAssets system users can convert (mint and redeem) assets from the underlying networks to the Flare test network and back.

 --8<-- "./include/fassets/open-beta.md"